Eostrebis/5e.VF/docs/chars/premades/Aymer Diteranay.md

 **Ami de la Mer.** Les animaux aquatiques ont une grande affinité avec votre peuple.
 Vous pouvez communiquer des idées simples à n'importe quelle Bête qui a une vitesse de nage.
 Elle peut vous comprendre, mais vous n'avez aucun moyen de les comprendre en retour.
 ### Compétences de Classe

+#TODO

+#### Favored Foe (Optional)

+This 1st-level feature replaces the Favored Enemy feature and works with the Foe Slayer feature.
+You gain no benefit from the replaced feature and don't qualify for anything in the game that requires it.

+When you hit a creature with an attack roll, you can call on your mystical bond with nature to mark the target as your favored enemy for 1 minute or until you lose your concentration (as if you were concentrating on a spell).

+The first time on each of your turns that you hit the favored enemy and deal damage to it, including when you mark it, you increase that damage by 1d4.

+You can use this feature to mark a favored enemy a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+This feature's extra damage increases when you reach certain levels in this class: to 1d6 at 6th level and to 1d8 at 14th level.
 ### Equipement

  - Une armure de [[cuir]]